What Do Bed Bugs Look Like to the Naked Human Eye?

 If you’ve found an insect on your bed, don’t panic just yet and read our guide to learn how to recognise bed bugs.

-To the human eye, the average adult bed bug looks like a baby cockroach, it’s the size of an apple seed.
+The common adult bed bug looks like a baby cockroach, it’s the size of an apple seed - up to 5mm in size.
 It is light to reddish-brown in colour and has an oval, flat body when not fed.
-Bed bugs are wingless insects, they have two antennae and six legs that are not longer than their bodies.
+Bed bugs are wingless insects, they have 2 antennae and 6 legs that are not longer than their bodies.
+Each leg is around 1/2 of the total body length.

 Both adults and nymphs’ bodies bulge, just like mosquitoes’ do when they’ve had a blood meal.
+Their size can increase 1-2 times, depending on the bug.
 Bed bugs need blood to survive and moult which is why they settle near people in the first place.
 You can easily spot adult bugs around the mattress, the box spring and the headboard.

 The tiny baby bed bugs, also known as nymphs, are translucent tan in colour but turn opaque with maturity, after each moult.
 They moult a total of five times before reaching adulthood.
 Nymphs are no larger than a sesame seed.
 When fed, nymphs turn bright red due to all of the digested blood, this makes them easy to identify when noticed.
 However, their tiny size is the most likely reason why an infestation remains unrecognized for several weeks, allowing the bugs to grow and multiply.